EPS-Works/sbc-docs/source/index.md

 ### SDK Developer Guide

 If you're already familiar with the SBC hardware, jump directly to our [SDK Developer Guide](sdk/index.md).

-## SBC Firmware

-In this section, you’ll find:

-- [Download Firmware](fw_update/fw_update) – Get the latest firmware version.
-- [Firmware Changelog](fw_update/fw_update) – Track new features and improvements in each firmware update.
-- [Hardware Changelog](fw_update/fw_update) – Track new features and improvements in SBC hardware versions.

 ## How to Connect...